nextbillion-ai/nb-navigation-flutter/README.md

 ```

 ### iOS
-Import nb_navigation_flutter in the AppDelegate of  your ios project, customize the navigation view appearance using `customDayStyle` and `customNightStyle`
+Import nb_navigation_flutter in the AppDelegate of  your ios project, customize the Navigation View Style by extending `DayStyle` and `NightStyle`
 ```
 import nb_navigation_flutter